Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Experiments and Results

 \subsection{Metrics}

 For ranking \textit{Genes} on \textit{Held-out Biomedical Literature} and \textit{Gene Description Facts}, we report mean reciprocal rank (MRR), mean rank (MR), hits@10 (h@10) and hits@200 (h@200).
-In the case of \textit{Gene Description Facts}, we used macro ranking metrics to ensure each gene is given equal weight irrespective of frequency.
-For \textit{Clinical Trial Outcomes} we primarily report AUROC, but include relative success results in Appendix \ref{appendix-cod-results} for consistency with \citet{minikel2023refining}.
-To compute $p$ values for AUROC comparisons we use DeLong test.
-For relative success comparisons we use Z-test and report confidence intervals using Katz method \cite{katz1978}.
+For \textit{Gene Description Facts}, we used macro metrics to give each gene equal weight irrespective of frequency.
+For \textit{Clinical Trial Outcomes} we report AUROC, and include relative success results in Appendix \ref{appendix-cod-results} for consistency with \citet{minikel2023refining}.
+We compare AUROCs using DeLong test, and relative successes using Z-test, reporting confidence intervals using Katz method \cite{katz1978}.
 For \textit{Evidence Annotations}, we report AUROC for the \acrshort{ours} Shapley scores of evidence sentences against GPT-4 annotations, and accuracy when validating GPT-4 against human expert annotations.